Los Angeles Central Library

-It consists of two buildings: the Goodhue Building and the Tom Bradley addition, from 1925 and 1993, respectively.
+It consists of two buildings: the Goodhue Building and the Tom Bradley addition, from 1926 and 1993, respectively.
 The former was listed on the National Register of Historic Places (NRHP) on December 18, 1970.

 History

-The historic Central Library Goodhue building was constructed in 1925 and is a Downtown Los Angeles landmark.
+The historic Central Library Goodhue building was constructed in 1926 and is a Downtown Los Angeles landmark.
 The Central Library was designed by the architect Bertram Goodhue.
 The Richard J. Riordan Central Library complex is the third largest public library in the United States in terms of book and periodical holdings.
 Originally named the Central Library, the building was first renamed in honor of the longtime president of the Board of Library Commissioners and President of the University of Southern California, Rufus B. von KleinSmid.
-The new wing of Central Library, completed in 1993, was named in honor of former mayor Tom Bradley.
+The new wing of the Central Library, completed in 1993, was named in honor of former mayor Tom Bradley.

-An expansion/renovation was proposed from circa 1966, but the library system did not enact them until 1986, when the library experienced two fires, one on April 29 and one on September 3, both due to arson.
+An expansion/renovation was proposed from circa 1966, but the library system did not enact them until 1986.
+From 1988 through 1993, the Central Library was extensively renovated and expanded in a Modernist/Beaux-Arts style, according to Norman Pfeiffer of Hardy Holzman Pfeiffer Associates, the principal architect of the renovation.

-The April 29 arson fire “destroyed 20 percent of the central library collection and suspended service on the 5th Street building…The catastrophes came amid prolonged public debate concerning the future of the Goodhue building, which for years had been cited for major fire and safety hazards.”